wogam/image-gallery-comfyui/README.md

 # Image Gallery

 Double click on image to open gallery view.
 Click the trash bin to remove the image currently open.
+You can view all your recent generations by clicking the gallery icon.

 ![image](https://github.com/user-attachments/assets/a85de8a3-df90-468d-bb13-08c8b485b6d1)